iseanc/hello-wordl-game/README.md

 ![Homepage](assets/images/Screenshot%202023-01-08%20at%2010.54.14%20AM.png)

-Click 'Login', and you'll be promted to either signup or login.
+Click 'Login', and you'll be prompted to either signup or login.

 ![Login](assets/images/Screenshot%202023-01-08%20at%2010.41.44%20AM.png)